No Experience, No Problem. How to Earn $50/hr Teaching Almost Anything With Outschool

-Online teaching platforms like Outschool let you teach from the comfort of home, earning money in your spare time.
-The main criteria for leading a class is a passion for educating, rather than a teaching degree.
+Online teaching platforms like Outschool let you teach from the comfort of home in your spare time.
+The main criteria for leading a class and making money on Outschool is a passion for educating, rather than a teaching degree.

 But what makes Outschool different from other online teaching sites?
-And how do you make money teaching online when you have zero professional teaching experience?
+How do you make money teaching online when you have zero professional teaching experience?

 What is Outschool?